tycobbb/Navigator/README.md

 ### Route Building

-While routes are initially defined inside a `NAVRouter` subclass' `-routes:` method, they can can be changed at any time using `-updateRoutes:`.
-This method accepts a block that is also passed a `NAVRouteBuilder` instance.
+While initially defined inside a `NAVRouter` subclass' `-routes:` method, routes can can be changed at any time using `-updateRoutes:`.
+This method accepts a block that is passed a `NAVRouteBuilder` instance.

 Routes can be configured with animations, controller classes, and custom types:
 ```Objective-C